Charles Price Jones: Life

 Jones was born in Floyd County, Georgia.
 He became a missionary Baptist preacher in Jackson, Mississippi, where he met Charles Harrison Mason in 1895.
 In 1896, Jones, Mason, and two other preachers held a faith healing revival in Jackson.
-The theory of entire sanctification as taught by the Wesleyan-Holiness movement was not accepted by Baptists congregation, as Baptist hold to a progressive sanctification.
-In 1897, Jones and Mason left their congregations and adopted the views of the Wesleyans.
+The theory of entire sanctification as taught by the Wesleyan-Holiness movement was not accepted by the Baptists congregation, as Baptist hold to progressive sanctification.
+In 1897, Jones and Mason left their congregations and accepted the doctrine of Holiness Methodism.
 They started their own church, first preaching in supporters' homes and eventually in a former gin house.

 Jones is the author of over 1000 hymns.
 Some of his known hymns which are still sung around the world are Deeper, Deeper; I Will Make the Darkness Light; Come Unto Me; Where Shall I Be; I'm Happy With Jesus Alone; and Jesus Only.
 He pastored churches in Arkansas, Mississippi, and California.

-In 1907, there was a separation with Charles Mason and other ministers who returned from the Azusa Street Revival in Los Angeles led by William Joseph Seymour over the biblical interpretation of speaking in tongues as an evidence of the baptism in the Holy Spirit.
-Mason carried the church name and approximately half of its congregation into Pentecostalism.
+In 1907, there was a separation with Charles Mason and other ministers who returned from the Azusa Street Revival in Los Angeles led by William Joseph Seymour over the biblical interpretation of speaking in tongues as evidence of the baptism in the Holy Spirit.
+Mason carried the church name and approximately half of its congregation into Holiness Pentecostalism.
+In 1915, Elder Charles Mason, who became Bishop Charles Mason, incorporated the Church of God in Christ which he founded.
+On the other hand, the denomination that continued the Wesleyan teaching of the holiness movement first called itself 'the movement', and later Church of God, Church of Christ, Church of God in Christ, and Church of Christ (Holiness) U.S.A.—the present name of the Church.